johndarrel/hide-my-wp/readme.txt

 == Screenshots ==
 1. Change wp-admin and wp-login.php paths and show 404 Error instead.
 This is a very important WordPress Security step.
 2. Change all WordPress Common paths wp-content, wp-includes, uploads, plugins, themes, etc.
-3. Change Class names and ID names from the source-code to hide WordPress default classes.
+3. Change Class names and ID names from the source code to hide WordPress default classes.
 4. Setup login and logout redirects based on the user role.
 5. Setup Brite Force Math protection on your custom login page.
 6. Run Security Check to check over 35 security signals with detailed solutions.